-If you were to ask anyone what it takes to make a great wine, the answer would inventively good grapes.
-But over the last decade, the quality of wines you are able to produce from a wine making kit has been increasing a lot.
-Nowadays, a well made wine from a kit is good enough to impress even the most discerning wine drinker.
+If you were to ask anyone what it takes to make great wine, the answer would inventively good grapes.
+But over the last decade, the quality of wines you are able to produce from a winemaking kit has been increasing a lot.
+Nowadays, well-made wine from a kit is good enough to impress even the most discerning wine drinker.

 Making wine from a kit is not just a great way for beginner wine-makers to dip their toes in the water and get acquainted with the process, these kits give experienced wine drinkers a chance to sample wine made with grapes from regions that would otherwise be hard to obtain.
 For example, there are wine varieties grown in North American that are produced in batches so small that they never make it to the consumer market and stay in circles very close to the vineyard.

-At any time of the year, there are recipe kits available to anyone with an Internet connection that are sourced from the best conditions in places like Italy, Spain, Australia and California.
-Not to mention some very unique recipe kits for some rarer style of wine like late-harvest wines, ports and sherries.
+At any time of the year, there are recipe kits available to anyone with an Internet connection that is sourced from the best conditions in places like Italy, Spain, Australia, and California.
+Not to mention some very unique recipe kits for some rarer style of wine like late-harvest wines, ports, and sherries.

 Sanitization, even though it can be a pain, is extremely important.
 When making wine, resist the temptation to only clean the equipment before you use it.
 Make sure that it is thoroughly cleaned after every batch, and again before you use it to brew.
 This kind of methodical cleaning will limit the risk of contamination and obviously produce a better wine in the end.

 The wine recipe kit will come with all of the directions you need clearly laid out.
 If you are a beginner, we suggest following these exactly, at least for your first time fermenting.
 After you have gone through a few batches, feel free to add or take away ingredients to make your own unique wine, but in the beginning, you want to eliminate as many variables that can go wrong as possible.

 2. Starting the Fermentation Process